New REAL ID Law | Updated 1/14/19

 - Visit a hospital or receive life-saving services

-How Do I Prepare to Apply for a REAL ID Card?
+How Do I Apply for a REAL ID Card?

 A DMV field office visit is required to apply for the new REAL ID card.
 To apply for a REAL ID card, you must do the following:

-- Make an appointment (recommended) to visit a field office.
+- Make an appointment (recommended) to visit a DMV office.

-- Show a California residency document that includes your physical California resident address.
+- Show a California residency documents (2) that include your physical California resident address.
 Documents addressed to a PO Box must include the physical resident address on documents (for example utility bills).

 The DMV will begin offering customers the option to apply for a REAL ID driver license or ID card on January 22, 2018.